Everyone, including men, women, teenagers, children, and babies, wears t-shirts. As a result, the t-shirt market has a huge earning potential.

 In particular, the first bullet point expresses what type of product it is with informal speech – Just your everyday smooth, comfy tee, a wardrobe staple.
 The more technical details – which many customers will find relatively dull – are left for the last bullet point.

-Notably, the product description uses full-length images, not just cropped images of someone wearing the shirt.
+Notably, this t-shirt description example uses full-length images, not just cropped images of someone wearing the shirt.

 Check Out: Teespring vs Sunfrog